BrookJeynes/BrookJeynes/README.md

 - Completed year 12 certificate
   - Took Digital Solutions class in school

+- Bachelor of Computer Science at QUT (Currently enrolled)

 <br />

 ### Technical Skills:
-- Ability to write and compile applications using Python/SQL, C# and C++
+- Ability to write and compile applications using Python/SQL, C#, C and C++
 - Basic understanding of mobile development languages such as Kotlin, Swift and Dart/Flutter
 - Strong verbal and written communication skills
 - Effective ability to produce useful documentation for code